RianReid/Metasploitable2/Report.md

 ![image of nmap scan1](images/4.PNG)

-As shown below I was learned that I'd be able to mount to the root filesystem, so I planned to create an ssh key on my attacking machine(Kali VM), mount to the nfs exports, and then add my key to the root users account authorized keys file.
+Shown below I learned that I'd be able to mount to the root filesystem, so I planned to create an ssh key on my attacking machine(Kali VM), mount to the nfs exports, and then add my key to the root users account authorized keys file.
-5?

 ### UnrealIRCd Backdoor Detection
 Description: The remote IRC server is a version of UnrealIRCd with a backdoor that allows an attacker to execute arbitrary code on the affected host.